 Most firms that offer health benefits offer only one type of health plan (87%) (See Text Box).
 Large firms (200 or more workers) are more likely to offer more than one type of health plan than smaller firms.
-Employers are most likely to offer their workers a PPO or HDHP/SO plan and are least likely to offer a conventional plan.
+Employers are most likely to offer their workers a PPO or

+HDHP/SO plan and are least likely to offer a conventional plan.

-Eighty-seven percent of firms offering health benefits in 2013 offer only one type of health plan.
-Large firms (200 or more workers) are more likely to offer more than one plan type than small firms (3-199 workers): 46% vs. 12%.
+- Eighty-seven percent of firms offering health benefits in 2013 offer only one type of health plan.
+Large firms (200 or more workers) are more likely to offer more than one plan type than small firms (3-199 workers): 46% vs. 12%. - Over half (52%) of covered workers are employed in a firm that offers more than one health plan type.
+Sixtyfive percent of covered workers in large firms (200 or more workers) are employed by a firm that offers more than one plan type, compared to 22% in small firms (3-199 workers).